zimfw/zimfw/README.md

 What is Zim?
 ------------
-Zim is a Zsh configuration fromework that prides itself on speed and modularity.
+Zim is a Zsh configuration fromework with blazing speed and modular extensions.

 Zim is very easy to customize and add your own functionality.
 But worry not!
 You don't *have* to if that's not your cup of tea!

 Zim comes with a rich set of default modules and features without comprimising on speed or functionality!